njbca/OptiPlant/docs/src/installation.md

    - Option 2, open the command palette (`Ctrl+Shift+P`) and run: `Julia: Start REPL`

 4. This is now a condensed version of the [Julia documentation](https://pkgdocs.julialang.org/v1/environments/) to use someone else's project:
-   - In the REPL, run this command to move one directory up (where the folder where `OptiPlantPtX` is located):
+   - In the REPL, run this command to move one directory up (where the folder where `OptiPlant` is located):
    ```julia
    cd("..")
    ```